Loyola University > School of Law > Faculty > Faculty and Administration Profiles

 Prior to law school, Professor Johnson was a Fulbright Scholar in Tanzania, where she conducted research related to gender, democratization and development.
 She also taught social studies at an innnovative residential high school serving students who had not succeeded in traditional settings.

-Professor Johnson completed a joint law and policy degree program, obtaining a JD, magna cum laude, from New York University School of Law and a Master in Public Affairs from Princeton School of Public and International Affairs.
+Professor Johnson completed a joint law and policy degree program, obtaining a JD, magna cum laude, from New York University School of Law and a Master in Public Affairs from the Princeton School of Public and International Affairs.
 At NYU, she was a Root-Tilden-Kern Public Interest Scholar and a Notes Editor for the NYU Journal of International Law and Politics.

 When she graduated from NYU, she received the Butler Memorial Award for unusual distinction in scholarship, character, and professional activities.
 In 2002, Dartmouth College honored her with the Martin Luther King Jr. Social Justice Award for alumni.